dhoer/chef-sikulix/README.md

 ### Cookbooks

-These cookbooks are referenced with suggests instead of depends, so be sure to include the cookbooks that apply:
+These cookbooks are referenced with suggests, so be sure to depend on the cookbooks that apply:

 - apt
 - windows